tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2005

 * With pro wrestling still non-existent, a backyard scene begins to emerge.
 The earliest known backyards are Pomerania Indy Wrestling Group from Gdańsk, and Polish Wrestling Underground.
 Many of these organizations fold after a year or two, but some thrive.
-See the timeline in [Chronology of Polish wrestling](@/a/chronology.md).
+The timeline graph in [Chronology of Polish wrestling](@/a/chronology.md) includes these backyards.

 #### 2009

 * [Don Roid](@/w/don-roid.md), an American wrestler, settles in Poland in the mid-2000s.
 Discovering the non-existent state of pro-wrestling in the country, he opens [Do Or Die Wrestling](@/o/ddw.md), importing a proper ring and training rookies.
 Some of these rookies come from backyards.
-* [Arkadiusz Pawłowski](@/w/pan-pawlowski.md) joins Do Or Die Wrestling, hones his promo skills, becomes a manager character.
+* [Arkadiusz Pawłowski](@/w/pan-pawlowski.md) joins Do Or Die Wrestling, hones his promo skills, becomes a heel manager character.
 * Roid also contacts Supron and Borkowski, quickly gaining their support.
 However, the organization struggles with selling tickets and gaining the public's attention.
 Despite that, they hold three small events in Warsaw.
-One of their wrestlers is [Marcin Wilkowski](@/w/jedrus-bulecka.md) who will soon take on the gimmick of Jędruś Bułecka.
+One of their wrestlers is Marcin Michalski who will soon take on the gimmick of [Jędruś Bułecka](@/w/jedrus-bulecka.md).

 #### 2010